To add a new element to your press release click on the + icon on the left side of each already-existing element:

 These elements will affect the visual attractiveness of your press release:

 - Image - Images between paragraphs will add some color to your press release.
-You can use graphics or infographics that might be an interesting addition to your story.
+You can use graphics or infographics that might be an interesting addition to your press release.
 You can also add a link to outside sources with this image or add info about the author below it.
 Use resources from your hard drive or implement files added previously to the Media Library.

 - Gallery - If you have more than one image, you can add it as a gallery.
 There are two options - use the slider or show them next to one another.